-The next step in the process of education is to increase the use of technology.
+The next step in education is to increase the use of technology.
 It is an excellent idea that has everyone excited.
 It is not an entirely original idea, but everyone seems to agree that this is the right time to take the next step.

-It’s also quite unfortunate that there is a lack of data showing what’s done and where.
+It’s also quite unfortunate that there is a lack of data showing what’s done.
 Furthermore, there isn’t much data on how the involvement of technology in the educational process expands knowledge, ignites curiosity, and improves critical thinking skills.

 In the following lines, we will analyze some of the most common uses of technology in classrooms: